 Thursday October 15th, 2020 approx. 12:00 AM

-The fuels in the area consist of large expanses of beetle kill timber, 80-90 percent of the stand.
-The fuel loading in the timber is estimated at 2,000 tons an acre.
-The brush in the area is at critical levels, 60 percent in the ceanothus and manzanita.
-Thousand hour fuels are at 6 percent moisture level.
+The fuel loading in the timber is estimated at 2,000 tons per acre.
+The brush in the area is at critical fuels moisture levels, 60% in the ceanothus and manzanita.

 Construct, strengthen and improve control lines.